Klyde-Moradeyo/k8-go-redis-service/README.md

 - Application must be able to survive the failure of one or more instances while staying highly-available
 - Redis must be password protected

+## Building the Docker image
+Read this [doc](https://docs.docker.com/registry/deploying/) to push the image to your local docker registry